It’s your worst exhibiting nightmare.

 Plan Games and Contests with Engagement in Mind

 In-booth activities work best when the contestants are active rather than passive participants.
 When planning your contest, think about ways to get your participants engaged with your staff, product or service.
+In addition, you can also use various tools to bring more traffic to your site, such as seo tools but you may just want to use contests so keep reading!

 Tips for Engagement: